-115. Rainwater harvesting ('greenwater') for non-drinking purposes and a 'greywater' system (using water from dishwasher and machine washing) for toilet flushing should be considered at an early stage in the design process.
+105. The feasibility of rainwater harvesting ('greenwater') for non-drinking purposes and a 'greywater' system (using water from dishwasher and machine washing) for toilet flushing should be considered at an early stage in the design process.
 Developers should provide occupiers with information on fixtures and fittings designed to reduce the use of water (e.g. dual flush toilets) and details of a rainwater harvesting and/or grey water reuse system.